TomfromBerlin/mothers-little-helpers/helpers/scripts/functions/topcmd/README.md

 # topcmd

 <details>
-  <summary> The topcmd function provides a convenient way to analyze and display frequently used commands of the current shell session or the entire command history. </summary>
+  <summary> This script provides a utility for analyzing and displaying the most frequently used commands from the shell's command history.
+It offers various options to customize the output and provides helpful information for configuring the history function in zsh. </summary>

 ## Description

-The function starts with a conditional statement that checks if the first argument ($1) is empty.
+The function checks if the first argument ($1) is empty.
 If it is, it means no argument was provided, and the function proceeds to display the most frequently used commands in the current session.

 If an argument is provided, the function uses a case statement to handle different argument options.
 The following options are supported: